ankur110/triton-attention-lab/README.md

 # Flash Attention 2 in Triton

-A FlashAttention-2 forward kernel written from scratch in Triton, with grouped-query attention (GQA) and causal masking, benchmarked against PyTorch SDPA's FLASH backend and a naive eager implementation.
+FlashAttention-2 forward and Flash-Decoding kernels written from scratch in Triton, with grouped-query attention (GQA) and causal masking, benchmarked against PyTorch SDPA and a naive eager implementation, then run end-to-end inside a from-scratch Llama-3.2-1B.

 All numbers below are from an A100-SXM4-40GB (torch 2.8.0+cu128, triton 3.4.0), fp16, `H=32` query heads, `H_kv=8` KV heads, `head_dim=64`, batch 1, causal.